aantron/ocaml.org/data/planet/ocamlpro/2022-at-ocamlpro.md

 recruited and became the main maintainer of the Alt-Ergo Theorem Prover.</p>
 </li>
 <li>
-<p><em>Mil&agrave;n Martos</em> joined us in July.
+<p><em>Milàn Martos</em> joined us in July.
 He studied Chemistry and Computer Science at
 ENS, and he holds an MBA.
 He joined the Team as a Presales Engineer and as a Junior OCaml Web Developer.</p>
 </li>
 <li>
-<p><em>Nathana&euml;lle Courant</em> joined us in September.
+<p><em>Nathanaëlle Courant</em> joined us in September.
 She holds a Master's degree
-from &Eacute;cole Normale Sup&eacute;rieure in Paris, and is finishing her Ph.D. on efficient and verified reduction and convertibility tests for theorem provers.
+from École Normale Supérieure in Paris, and is finishing her Ph.D. on efficient and verified reduction and convertibility tests for theorem provers.
 She joined OCamlPro in 2022 and works on the OCaml optimizer, in the Flambda team.</p>